thi-ng/umbrella/packages/bench/README.md

 ## About

-Benchmarking utilities w/ various statistics & formatters (CSV, Markdown etc.)
+Benchmarking utilities w/ various statistics & formatters (CSV, Markdown etc.).

 Though no public API change (only additions), since v2.0.0 this library internally attempts to use high-res ES